INSURING YOUR HOME

 It’s important to know if you live in an area that’s prone to extreme weather events such as flooding, bushfires, and severe storms.
 The same goes for crime rates; not only so you can protect your home against potential break-ins, but also so you can get the right cover.

-GIO offers cover for storms, fires, floods, and break-ins, even under our standard level of cover.
+GIO offers cover for storms, fires (including bushfire), floods, and break-ins, even under our standard level of cover.
 We also offer a range of other options and home insurance policies, to help you find the right coverage for your needs.

 - How do I compare home and contents insurance?